C++98 Function Interfaces: Overloading and Default Parameters

 // 使用自定义配置

-}This pattern is extremely common in embedded development—peripheral initialization functions often need to provide both a "recommended configuration" and a "fully custom" entry point, and overloading makes this very natural.
+}This pattern is very common in embedded development—peripheral initialization functions often need to provide both a "recommended configuration" and a "fully custom" entry point.
+Overloading makes this very natural.

 1.2 Overload Resolution Rules

 On the surface, calling an overloaded function seems as simple as "writing the name and passing the arguments."
-But in reality, the compiler executes a very strict decision-making process behind the scenes—this process is known as overload resolution.
+However, behind the scenes, the compiler executes a rigorous decision-making process known as overload resolution.

-Whenever you call a function that has multiple overloaded versions, the compiler first gathers all candidate functions with matching names and the correct number of parameters.
-It then evaluates them one by one, trying to answer a single question: which one is the "best fit"?
-It's important to emphasize that the compiler does not understand your business semantics; it mechanically scores according to the language rules and ultimately selects the version with the highest match.
+Whenever you call a function that has multiple overloaded versions, the compiler first gathers all candidate functions with matching names and argument counts.
+It then evaluates them one by one to answer a single question: which one is the "best match"?
+It is important to note that the compiler does not understand your business logic; it mechanically scores candidates according to language rules to select the version with the highest match.

-Before we get into templates and variadic arguments, the compiler's criteria can be understood as a "matching priority chain" from strongest to weakest.
-First is exact match—the argument and parameter types are identical; if no exact match exists, it considers promotion, such as char promoting to int; next comes standard conversion, for example int converting to double; and only lastly does it consider user-defined conversions.
-This order is critical, because as long as a viable match is found at a given level, the subsequent rules are not considered at all, even if they seem more "reasonable" to you.
+Before we involve templates and variadic arguments, we can understand the compiler's criteria as a "matching priority chain" ranging from strong to weak.
+First comes exact match—where the argument type perfectly matches the parameter type.
+If no exact match exists, the compiler considers promotion, such as char to int.
+Next comes standard conversion, for example int to double.
+User-defined conversions are considered last.
+This order is critical because once a viable match is found at a certain level, subsequent rules are completely ignored, even if they might seem more "reasonable" to you.

-Let's demonstrate with a very common example.
-Suppose we define both process(int) and process(double):
+Let's use a common example to demonstrate this.
+Suppose we define two functions, process(int) and process(double):

 void process(int x) { }

-void process(double x) { }When calling process(5), the compiler barely needs to think: the literal 5 is inherently int, which is an exact match, while process(double) requires a conversion from int to double.
-Under the rules of overload resolution, an exact match has an overwhelming advantage over any form of conversion, so the final call is definitely process(int).
-Similarly, when calling process(5.0), 5.0 is double; this time the exact match occurs on process(double), and the other version would require a conversion with potential precision loss, so it is naturally eliminated.
+void process(double x) { }When calling process(5), the compiler barely has to think: the literal 5 is an int, which is an exact match, whereas process(double) requires a conversion from int to double.
+Under the rules of overload resolution, an exact match overwhelmingly outweighs any form of conversion, so process(int) is definitely selected.
+Similarly, when calling process(5.0), 5.0 is a double.
+This time, the exact match occurs for process(double), while the other version requires a conversion that risks precision loss, so it is naturally eliminated.

-A slightly more confusing case is process(5.0f).
-The type of 5.0f is float, and we don't have a process(float) overload.
-At this point, the compiler compares two possible paths: float converting to double, and float converting to int.
-The former is a standard promotion between floating-point types, considered more natural and safe; the latter involves truncation semantics and therefore has lower priority.
-The result is that, even if you didn't explicitly write a float version, the final call will still be process(double).
-This also illustrates a fact: overload resolution is not "fewest-character matching," but "most-reasonable type-path matching."
+Slightly more confusing is the case of process(5.0f).
+The type of 5.0f is float, and we do not have a process(float) overload.
+Here, the compiler compares two possible paths: converting float to double, and converting float to int.
+The former is a standard promotion between floating-point types, considered more natural and safe; the latter involves truncation semantics and thus has a lower priority.
+The result is that, even if you haven't explicitly written a float version, process(double) will still be called.
+This also illustrates a fact: overload resolution is not about "least character matching," but "matching the most reasonable type path."

-The truly headache-inducing situations usually arise when the rules cannot determine a winner.
-For example, if both func(int, double) and func(double, int) overloads exist, when you call func(5, 5), the matching cost for both candidate functions is exactly the same—for the first version, one parameter is an exact match and the other requires a standard conversion; for the second version, the situation is exactly symmetrical.
-The "cost" is identical on both sides, and the compiler will not try to guess your intent—it will simply determine that the call is ambiguous and terminate with a compilation error.
+The truly headache-inducing situations often arise when the rules cannot determine a winner.
+For example, if both func(int, double) and func(double, int) exist, and you call func(5, 5), the matching cost for both candidate functions is exactly the same—for the first version, one argument is an exact match and the other requires a standard conversion; for the second version, the situation is symmetric.
+The "cost" on both sides is identical.
+The compiler will not try to guess your intent; instead, it will directly determine that the call is ambiguous and terminate with a compilation error.

-Behind this lies a very important design philosophy of C++: as long as there are equally viable choices that cannot be compared in terms of superiority, the compiler would rather refuse to compile than make a decision for the programmer.
-This is also the underlying tone of C++'s strong type system—clarity always trumps convenience.
-From a practical standpoint, when designing interfaces, we should avoid distinguishing overloads solely by parameter order or subtle type differences, especially when built-in types or implicit conversions are involved.
-Once ambiguity arises, the most reliable approach is always to spell out the types explicitly.
+This reflects a very important design philosophy in C++: as long as there are equally viable choices that cannot be compared for superiority, the compiler would rather refuse to compile than make a decision for the programmer.
+This is also the hallmark of C++'s strong type system—clarity always trumps convenience.
+From a practical standpoint, when designing interfaces, we should avoid distinguishing overloads solely by parameter order or subtle type differences, especially when involving built-in types or implicit conversions.
+Once ambiguity occurs, the most reliable approach is always to make the types explicit.

-To summarize this section in one sentence: overload resolution is not intelligent inference, but a cold, rigid rule system; when you feel "it should work," that is often exactly when it is most likely to throw an error.
+If we had to summarize this section in one sentence, it would be: overload resolution is not intelligent inference, but a set of cold, rigid rules; when you feel "it should work," that is often precisely when it is most prone to errors.

-1.3 Practical Applications of Overloading in Embedded Systems
+1.3 Practical Application of Overloading in Embedded Systems

-In embedded development, the most common use case for function overloading is "unifying hardware operation interfaces across different data types."
-For example, a generic data send function might need to support different input types:
+In embedded development, the most common application scenario for function overloading is "unifying hardware operation interfaces for different data types."
+For example, a generic data transmission function might need to support inputs of various types:

 class Logger {